KoljaB/RealtimeSTT/README.md

 - **min_length_of_recording** (float, default=1.0): Specifies the minimum duration in seconds that a recording session should last to ensure meaningful audio capture, preventing excessively short or fragmented recordings.

 - **pre_recording_buffer_duration** (float, default=0.2): The time span, in seconds, during which audio is buffered prior to formal recording.
 This helps counterbalancing the latency inherent in speech activity detection, ensuring no initial audio is missed.

+- **on_vad_start**: A callable function triggered when the system has detected the start of voice activity presence.

+- **on_vad_stop**: A callable function triggered when the system has detected the stop of voice activity presence.

 - **on_vad_detect_start**: A callable function triggered when the system starts to listen for voice activity.